ansilove/Ascension/README.md

 ## License

-Ascension is released under a modified MIT license.
+Ascension is released under a MIT-style license.
 See the file `LICENSE` for details.